 - Shared with residents via email from Carolina Housing at the start of each academic year.

-- Available for students to view on the Carolina Housing website, as well as the Office of the Dean of Students and UNC Police website.
+- Available for students to view on the Carolina Housing website, as well as the Office of the Dean of Students website.

 All residential students will be afforded the option to register confidential contact information.
-All residents have the ability to register contact information via the Carolina Housing application.
+All residents have the ability to register contact information via the Carolina Housing or IMS dormitory application.
 As a part of the application, students are: